xcomfan/xcomfan.github.io/gitref/work.md

 ### Git concepts to help understand git reset command

-#### The three trees

-An easier way to think about reset and checkout is though the mental model of Git managing three different trees.
-Trees here refer to a collection of files not the data structure.

-##### The HEAD

-* The HEAD "tree" is the last commit snapshot and the next parent.
-[comment]: <> (TODO: Parent of what?)
-* HEAD is the pointer to the current branch reference, which is in turn a pointer to the last commit made on that branch.
-* You can think of HEAD as the snapshot of your last commit on your current branch

-##### The Index

-* The index is your proposed next commit.
-Its also referred to as the "staging area"
-* The index is what Git looks at when your run the git commit command.
-* Git populates the index with a list of all the file contents that were last checked out into your working directory and what they looked like when they were originally checked out.
-    * You then replace some of these files with new versions and the git commit command converts them into a new commit.

-##### The working directory

-* Think of the working directory as a sandbox where you can try changes before committing them to the index/staging area.
-* The other two trees store their content in an efficient, but inconvenient manner.
-The working tree unpacks them into actual files making them easier to edit.
-* Working directory is commonly called the "working tree"

 ##### Git workflow of the "three trees"

 Git's typical workflow is to record snapshots of your project in successively better states, by manipulating the states of the three trees.

 Lets say we start with a new directory which is not yet a Git repository with a single file in it.
-If we run the `git init` command this will create a Git repository with a **HEAD** references pointing to the unborn *master* branch.
+If we run the `git init` command this will create a Git repository with a **HEAD** reference pointing to the unborn *master* branch.
 At this point only the **working directory** has any content.

 Now we want to commit our single file, so we use the `git add` command.
 This will take the content in our **working directory** and copy it to the **index**.